sbisoyi101/cypress-challenge/README.md

 ## Goal

-Create cypress tests that test for the above two example cases, as well as a test for the failure scenario when the input number is too large (i.e. greater than 10000000).
-Bonus points for going above and beyond.
+- Create cypress tests to cover the scenarios you believe are important.
+- If you believe there are areas of improvement, include these in the test - either as a comment or in the code as a failing test

 ## Submitting
 Fork this repository, commit your code into that fork, and let us know when you are ready for us to review it!
 Best of luck!